rayokamoto/cabinet/README.md

 Cross-platform file sorting system that sorts files based on their attributes, such as file type, file name and date modified.

-### *NOTE: The commands and their syntax may change at any point since this is in active development.
-This README will be updated accordingly.*
+#### *Disclaimer: Note that features may be added, revised, or removed at any time as this is in active development*

 ---